Polakovic | Danubiana

 Vincent Polakovič

-Similarly, in 2017, Zoltán Balog, the Hungarian Minister of Human Resources, granted him the Pro Cultura Hungarica ministerial award for his work in culture and, in particular, for the promotion of Hungarian art in Slovakia.
+In September 2014, Heinz Fischer, the President of the Republic of Austria, awarded Polakovič the highest Austrian state decoration, the Austrian Cross of Honor for Science and Art, for his promotion of Austrian art in Slovakia, and in 2017, Zoltán Balog, the Hungarian Minister of Human Resources, awarded him the Pro Cultura Hungarica award for his work in culture and in particular for the promotion of Hungarian art in Slovakia.

 • Vladimír Kompánek and V.P.